mohalang/moha/docs/reference/index.md

 The variables in a code block will be registered in the frame.

-If a variable is bound in a block, it is a local variable of that block, unless declared as global.

 Statement `del` unbind the variable and the value.
 The value will be garbage-collected later automatically.